 In a cluster environment, the script needs to be installed on all the cluster nodes.
-The scripts will only run on the primary node.
-Due to how SRX clusters work, the secondary nodes may not be able to access the internet, and it will be easier to copy the script from the primary node.
+Only the script on the primary node will be run.
+Due to how SRX clusters work, the secondary nodes may not be able to access the Internet, and it will be easier to copy the script from the primary node.

 Specifically the following data will need to be answered:

 - Block policy domain: <block list name>.<ThreatSTOP account ID>.threatstop.local.threatstop.local